timbru31/CustomerProductsSearch/README.md

   - and --> searches for a user with all the provided products
   - not --> searches for a user without the provided product
   - you can combine both of them ;)
+  - Specify how many results you want with | XYZ (default is 20)

 Enter the wanted product and hit enter, the window will auto refresh and save the file automatically.